25 members of Miami-Dade's Rapid Deployment Force to assist on southwest coast

 MIAMI - More help is on the way to the southwest coast as first responders continue to search for survivors of Hurricane Ian and evacuate those on barrier islands cut off from the mainland.

-Twenty-five members of the Miami-Dade police department's Rapid Deployment Force headed out Wednesday morning.
+Twenty-five members of the Miami-Dade police department's Rapid Deployment Force left Wednesday.

-"I am very proud of our brave officers who unselfishly answered the call to help those who were devastated by Hurricane Ian.
-They have volunteered to leave their own families to help those in need," said police Director Alfredo "Freddy" Ramirez III.
+"They're chomping at the bit.
+They're ready to go.
+I mean the moment this devastating storm hit the phone calls we're coming in, they wanted to go right away," said police Director Alfredo "Freddy" Ramirez III.

+The officers had to wait until the State Emergency Operations Center was ready for them.
+With so much destruction, the goal is to send teams in slowly, to help out but not overwhelm the area.

 Members of the department's Rapid Deployment Force specialize in rapid, tactical response including crowd management, building searches, and operation of heavy machinery.